isabella232/apps-documentation/signals.md

 One exception to this is context.
 Context, when passed to an action, is a part of what makes a transmission unique.
 If two signals are triggered with identical arguments but different context, they will not be de duplicated.
 If the context matches exactly along with all the arguments, they will be eligible for de de-duplication.
 Where there is unique context, we want to preserve that and not have it lost.

+## Context

+Context supplied to signals allows us to supply data from the moment the signal is called, rather than the default which is to build the payload just in time before sending.

+In general, try to use context sparingly.
+As much as possible we don't want to block the operation that is triggering the signal and would rather gather data in the background.
+Additionally, as noted above, signals with different context cannot be de-duplicated which is a downside that we want to avoid when we can.

 ## Signal Creation

 Signals are defined in the `app/signals/` directory.
 A signal contains one or more actions that are grouped around an object and use case.
 Apps can choose to subscribe to signals that fit their use case.
 Keep this in mind when writing a signal; any given signal should attempt to represent a grouping of actions that we would imagine would be useful together given common use cases.